 Some readers may not be aware that Queen Henrietta Maria's name became immortalized in North America.
 Not only can Cape Henrietta Maria be found on the west coast of Canada's James Bay, but in 1632 Charles I granted a large tract of land to George Calvert, the first Lord Baltimore.
 Calvert died soon after, and the king then granted the region to his son, Cecilius Calvert (1605–1675), the second Lord Baltimore.
 Charles I named the region Terra Maria, or Maryland, in honour of his wife.

-The first party of English colonists to Maryland arrived in 1634 led by Cecilius Calvert's brother, Leonard Calvert, who would later be appointed governor.
+The first party of English colonists to Maryland arrived in 1634 led by Cecilius Calvert's brother, Leonard Calvert, later to be appointed governor.
 They established a colony in a broad meadow on the western shore of the Potomac River, which they named St. Mary's City.

 The State of Maryland takes great pride in its long-standing reputation for religious tolerance and in its deep British roots.
 The great seal of Maryland features a dashing Lord Baltimore astride a charging horse, and it somehow seems fitting that the official state sport is jousting.
 Maryland's name and heritage continue to preserve the memory of Queen Henrietta Maria.

-We cannot know for sure, but if we are willing to accept the testimony of her former servant, W. M., that "The Queens Closet Opened" discloses her personal recipe collection, we find that many recipes in the collection are for "Preſerving" and "Candying."
+Did the queen have a passion for sweetmeats?
+We cannot know for sure, but if we are willing to accept the testimony W. M. that "The Queens Closet Opened" discloses Queen Henrietta Maria's personal recipe collection, we find that many recipes are for "Preſerving" and "Candying" sweetmeats.
 (6)

 Indeed, we know that confectionery was prominent at royal entertainments and if we consider that she always delighted in attending banquets and balls, it would not be reasonless to conclude that Queen Henrietta Maria did enjoy eating confections.